nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 * `remove -e Origami workshop` removes the event `Origami workshop` from the event list.
 * `remove -p John Tan -e Origami workshop` removes the participant `John Tan` from the event `Origami workshop`.
 * `remove -m Origami paper -e Origami workshop` removes the item `Origami paper` from the event `Origami workshop`.

-### Edit the information of an event or a participant: `edit`

-Edit the name/time/venue/priority of an event, or edit the number/email of a participant.

-Format:

-* `edit -p PARTICIPANT -n NUMBER -email EMAIL -e EVENT` for editing a participant's contact information in an event.
-* `edit -e EVENT -name EVENT_NAME -t TIME -v VENUE -u PRIORITY` for editing an event's basic information.

-Examples:

-* `edit -p Mary -n 9182 3213 -email mary@gmail.com -e CS2113`
-* `edit -e CS2113 -name CS2113T -t 2024-10-25 16:00 -v LT16 -u HIGH`

 ### View all participants or items for an event: `view`